Rushbearing: Habitats

 Sedges and rushes prefer the wet and water-logged ground that is typical of the moors and fells of the Lake District, the North Pennines, the South Pennines and the Peak District.

 Common club-rush (Schoenoplectus lacustris) prefers to grow in shallow water such as that found in lakes, ponds and along the edges of slow moving streams and rivers.

 Common rush (Juncus effusus) prefers to grow in water-logged ground.
 It provides habitat for ground nesting birds such as curlew and lapwing.
 The RSPB advises farmers in the North Pennines that the optimum habitat for curlew and lapwing is a mix of grass (70%) and rush (30%).
-The rush provides some protection from predators, however excessive rush can be a problem.
+The rush provides some protection from predators, though excessive rush can be a problem.
 (Note: See Northern lapwing > Behaviour > It is a wader that breeds on cultivated land and other short vegetation habitats.
 3–4 eggs are laid in a ground scrape.)